Skip to content

 Using "tokens" for run-time variable replacement in shows

-One of the most powerful features of MPF shows is that you can build shows that contain "placeholder" tokens which are dynamically replaced with actual values when a show starts.
+One of the most powerful features of shows in MPF is that you can build shows that contain "placeholder" tokens which are dynamically replaced with actual values when a show starts.

-This lets you build reusable shows that you can then use in lots of different situations with different lights, slides, sounds, etc.
+This lets you build reusable shows that you can then use in lots of different situations with different lights, slides, events, etc.

 Shows without tokens